 So with this brand look out for the older items especially.

-On the above photo grid, you can see a variety of Ridgway items on the eBay current auction graphic above.
 There will be lots of 1950's stuff with floral motifs - you can tell these straight away.
 By then Ridgway were a mass producer of nice quality but somewhat churned out wares at this time.

 Hot Retro Chic China